maddisondesigns/Quark/readme.txt

 = 1.3.2 =
 - Fixed display of Related Products on Single Product page
 - Added filter for displaying shortcodes properly in footer content
+- Added theme support for HTML5 markup for the search forms, comment forms, comment lists, gallery, and caption

 = 1.3.1 =
 - Updated styles for WooCommerce 2.3